-Real Estate: Solving Land Registry Problems
+Blockchain In Real Estate: Solving Land Registry Problems

 Blockchain has started disrupting the real estate marketing of different countries across the globe.
 It is certainly acting as the flag-bearer of digital transformation for this sector.
 Its decentralized technology for record-keeping would help instill a level of trust among the property buyers.
 Whether it is property purchase, title management, conducting due diligence on the property or even getting crowd-sourced investment, blockchain would enable it all.

 Blockchain-based property management software and other tools would be used by real estate giants to keep the ledger.
 The peer-to-peer network platform offered by the decentralized technology would help in putting an end to corruption and fraudulence in this sector.

 It can allow property to be listed on a single decentralized blockchain database to ensure reliable data for listed properties is provided.
 For financial valuation of the property and tracking the history while avoiding any third-party contact.
 It also provides a more transparent and quick mode for payment without involving any intermediaries.

 ShelterZoom is aiming to put all the payment and property management processes on Etherium blockchain.
 It would provide a platform for buyers, sellers, real estate agents, renters, etc., to access legal documents, property titles, mortgages, home inspection reports, etc.

 BitofProperty is a Singapore-based company that has built a blockchain crowdfunding platform where users can invest in rental property and get monthly payments from it.